adamrangwala/act-math-practice-web/act-math-mern-app/QUESTION_DESIGN.md

     -   If there is no diagram, this field should be `null`.

 -   **`solutionDiagramSvg` (string | null):**
     -   An optional, separate SVG diagram that is only shown with the solution.
-This is useful for displaying annotated diagrams or step-by-step visual explanations.
+This should only be used for displaying **annotated diagrams** or step-by-step visual explanations.
+If the diagram from the question is sufficient, this field should be `null`, as the frontend will automatically display the main `diagramSvg` on the solution side.

 -   **`optionSelectionCounts` (array of numbers):**
-    -   An array (e.g., `[0, 0, 0, 0, 0]`) that tracks how many times each answer option has been selected by users.
+    -   **Required.** An array (e.g., `[0, 0, 0, 0, 0]`) that tracks how many times each answer option has been selected by users.
 The index of the array corresponds to the index of the `options` array.
 This is used for analyzing common distractors.

 ---

+## 3. Formatting & Content Best Practices

-## 3. Formatting Mathematical Notation (MathJax)
+### Formatting Mathematical Notation (MathJax)

 To ensure mathematical formulas and symbols are rendered correctly and accessibly, this project uses the [MathJax](https://www.mathjax.org/) library.